brantleyp1/packer-image-builder/README.md

 Windows Server 2019: `packer build --only vsphere-iso.windows --var-file=2019.pkrvars.hcl .`

-Rocky 8: `packer build -force --only vsphere-iso.windows --var-file=2019.pkrvars.hcl .`
+Rocky 8: `packer build -force --only vmware-iso.rocky --var-file=rocky8.pkrvars.hcl .`

 Note the trailing `.` at the end of the command.
 That is telling packer to build everything in the current directory.
 This is key for any `auto.pkrvars.hcl` to be automatically populated.